 Since 2015, at least one or two states each year have enacted new state-facilitated retirement savings programs.
-During the 2023 state legislative sessions, at least 25 states and the District of Columbia have introduced legislation to establish new programs, amend existing programs, or form study groups to explore their options.
-As of June 30, 2023, three new auto-IRA programs have been enacted this year – MinnesotaNevada, and Vermont and one new Multiple Employer Plan (MEP) in Missouri.
+During the 2023 state legislative sessions, at least 25 states and the District of Columbia introduced legislation to establish new programs, amend existing programs, or form study groups to explore their options.
+Three new auto-IRA programs were enacted in 2023 – MinnesotaNevada, and Vermont and one new Multiple Employer Plan (MEP) in Missouri.
 Vermont changed its existing program from a voluntary MEP to an auto-IRA program.

 Click on this map to view quick links for program states